-- 1. Indicate whether the following statements are true or false: - a.
-The demand equation is represented by curve ZZ.

-b.
-At point Ee : Y = Z

-c.
-All the autonomous spending components are represented on the vertical intercept as Ze.

-False.
-It is presented by Z0

-For Z1:

-d.
-A positive relationship exists between Y and Z; therefore the ZZ curve is upward sloping.

-e.
-The 45° line indicates only one possible equilibrium position
+Statement True False a.
+The demand equation is represented by curve ZZ. b.
+At point $E_e$ : $Y = Z$ C. All the autonomous spending components are represented on the vertical intercept as z e . d.
+A positive relationship exists between Y and Z; therefore, the ZZ curve is upward sloping. e.
+The 45 line indicates only one possible equilibrium position.

-False.
-It indicates all possible equilibrium positions